-The bill S.67, introduced by Senators Clarkson, Gulick, Watson, and White, aims to increase the minimum wage in Vermont to a livable wage as defined by the Joint Fiscal Office.
-The legislative intent emphasizes the need to address affordability concerns by raising the minimum wage to $18.60 per hour starting January 1, 2026.
-Future adjustments to the minimum wage will be determined based on existing laws, with annual increases set at either five percent or the percentage increase of the Consumer Price Index, whichever is smaller.
+The bill S.67, introduced by Senators Clarkson, Gulick, Watson, and White, aims to increase the state minimum wage to a livable wage as defined by the basic needs budget.
+The legislative intent emphasizes the need to address affordability concerns by raising the minimum wage to $18.60, effective January 1, 2026, with future increases tied to either a five percent increment or the percentage increase of the Consumer Price Index, whichever is smaller.
+The bill also establishes a new definition for "livable wage," which is based on the average hourly wage necessary for a full-time worker living in shared housing with employer-assisted health insurance.

 Statutes affected: